merciful-islam-01/merciful-islam-01/README.md

 Future goal
 - Ich liebe Deutschland.
 I want to do my MSc in Cyber Security in Germany.
-- I'm learning german a little by little and the most interesting part is I built my own A1 learning website while doing it.
-Still unpublished, but it's ready to show.
-Stay tuned!.
+- I'm learning german a little by little and the most interesting part is I built my own A1 learning website while learning german.
+[German A1 leaning Moto](https://github.com/merciful-islam-01/german-a1-learning-website) .Stay tuned!.
 <!--
 **merciful-islam-01/merciful-islam-01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.